luna/luna-book/constructors.md

     Nothing
 ```

-gives rise to two such functions:
+gives rise to two such values:

 ```
 Just :: a -> Maybe a